lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 </div>

-The basic pattern for writing a mixin is to define a function that takes a `superClass`, and returns a new class that extends it, adding fields & methods as needed:
+To define a mixin, write a function that takes a `superClass`, and returns a new class that extends it, adding fields & methods as needed: